DrPaulBrewer/partial-index/README.md

 ####Notes:
 1. `PartialIndex.remove([list])` removes a list of rows from the index, not the data
+1. `PartialIndex.remove` will delete the cached this.iok even if no elements are removed from the index
 1. `PartialIndex.remove` will decrement surviving index values down as necessary.
 1. `PartialIndex.remove` will not fill out the list again.
 To do that requires a `.scan()` or setting the `{scan:1}` option to remove.
 1. Because of decrements, calling `PartialIndex.remove(rows_to_remove)` without also removing the rows from the data will yield invalid results.
 For this case, set the preserve option on remove.